Love (The Juliana Theory album): Production

 They began recording, with Harrison and Detar acting as producers, in early 2002 in California, a mere four weeks after Walter had joined.
-Sessions were held at The Site in Nicasio, California, Sausalito Sound in Sausalito, California, Lightning Tiger Studios in San Rafael, California, and Detar's basement and bedroom in Greensburg, Pennsylvania.
+The bulk of recording was done in two months The Site in Nicasio, California.
+It was located in the middle of the words; Allen said they intentionally wanted to track in a secluded studio, away from the distractions of a city.
+Further recording was held at Sausalito Sound in Sausalito, California, Lightning Tiger Studios in San Rafael, California, and Detar's basement and bedroom in Greensburg, Pennsylvania.
 David Schiffman was the main engineer; Eric Thorngren handled vocal recording.
 Dave Simon-Baker, Matt Cohen, Kevin Scott, Ari Rios, Andrew Keating, and Jared Miller were assistant engineers; Simon-Baker and Cohen operated Pro Tools, while Lars Fox did additional digital editing.

 Love cost $450,000 to make, in contrast to the $6,000 and $10,000 for their debut and Emotion Is Dead respectively.
 Detar said "a bunch of dumb things" led to them sending that much money.
 For example, Harrison billed the label $800 on a weekly basis to rent out his Pro Tools rig, which the group used for around four months.
 By the end of the sessions they bought the rig outright from Harrison.
 The long period of recording was down to their engineer, who left to adopt a daughter, resulting in the band hiring another engineer.
 A few of Detar's vocal parts were taken from demo recordings and added to the final studio versions as he perceived he wouldn't be able to best the performance of them, such as a scream on "In Conversation".

 On the band's previous releases, Detar would record one vocal take and punch in the odd word or phrase that he felt needed adjusting.
 For Love, Harrison had him record several vocal takes of each track, and would make a composite of what they felt was the superior performance of each line.
 Detar said it came across as "way more natural that way, and easier to get a performance that felt and sounded more cohesive."
 The recordings were mixed in May 2002 by Tom Lord-Alge, with assistance from Femio Hernandez, at South Beach Studios in Miami, Florida.
 Lord-Alge mixed nearly every track, except for "As It Stands" and "In Conversation", both of which were mixed by Thorngren.
 Ted Jensen then mastered the album at Sterling Sound in New York City.